JangheeCho15/JangheeCho15.github.io/_news/announcement_3.md

 ---
 layout: post
-date: 2024-03-01
+date: 2024-03-15
 inline: true
 related_posts: false
 ---

 Great news!
-Our team has secured the International SDG Collaboration Program grant from the University of Sydney to conduct research on the futures of care workers.
+Our team has secured the International SDG Collaboration Program grant from the University of Sydney to conduct research on the futures of care workers